 The first thing you need to do is make sure that it is not a plugin or theme causing this error.
-To do that deactivate all your WordPress plugins and switch to a default WordPress theme.
+To do that, you can deactivate all your WordPress plugins and switch to a default WordPress theme.

 If your web host is unable to help you out, then try to install a fresh copy of WordPress and then restore your WordPress site from backup.

-If none of this helps, then perhaps it is time to change your WordPress Hosting.
+If none of this helps, then perhaps it is time to change your WordPress hosting.

 We hope that this guide helped you understand how PHP updates by your web host impact your WordPress site.
 You may also want to see our WordPress site health guide or see our tutorial on keeping your WordPress site secure.